danainjax/punks-front-end/NOTES.md

 Project build notes

 1. Work on finding a punk by number
     Grabbing the punkID, creating a new Punk object on the front end, calling getPunks to render the punk on the index page, but the number parsing in the h1 is now breaking, need to find a way to parse the ID without it breaking when the number goes over 100.

     Also need to handle how to save the find a punk past page refresh.
 Maybe save all the Find A Punks in to the index as well?
 Currently limiting to 25, But would need to add that punk to the Punk.all.limit(25).
 Maybe an if statement? or concatenate?

+    *IN my DB the punks are stored from id 1 to id 10000, in the api I am seeding the db with, they are stored from 000 - 9999.
+Need to solve for that.*

 2. Move comments to a modal
 3. Make log in a modal
 4. Add a contract